From time to time people wonder if they are actually getting organic crops when buying from a local farmer or shopping at a farmer’s market.

 With organic foods, none of that happens.
 I can actually taste the flavor and feel the food doing what it is supposed to do inside my body.

-Organic crops will always be more expensive due to the amount of effort, time, and energy needed to maintain an organic garden.
+When shopping at the supermarket, organic crops will always be more expensive due to the amount of effort, time, and energy needed to maintain an organic farm.

 Chemically-laded substances and practices can’t be used on organic crops to speed up the process; hence, more manpower is needed to control an organic farm.